juliocesar/schmoones/README.markdown

 ##Oh but...

 Yeah, it doesn't feature success or failure messages.
 I had no need for any of that, so I left it out.
-Specifying how long a message lasts on the screen is something I'm implement soon.
+Specifying how long a message lasts on the screen is something I'll implement soon.